Sachin-kumar987/Corporate-website/README.md

 I am a Full Stack Developer (MERN) with expertise in designing and developing interactive and scalable web applications.
 This corporate website project highlights my frontend development skills and demonstrates how a business website can drive customer engagement through a modern and responsive interface.

 🚩 Live Demo
-Current version running at: corporate-website-xi-lilac.vercel.app
+Current version running at: https://corporate-website-xi-lilac.vercel.app/

 ✨ Key Highlights